 Speranza Scappucci, Music Director

-Among her recent undertakings of note were Tosca at the Washington National Opera, La Bohème at the Opernhaus de Zürich, L’Elisir d’amore, La Bohème and La Cenerentola at the Wiener Staatsoper, Maria Stuarda at the Théâtre des Champs-Élysées in Paris, as well as La Bohème in Dresden, Attila at the Liceu of Barcelona, Così fan tutte at the Opera of Roma, La Sonnambula at the Lincoln Center (in a coproduction of the Metropolitan Opera of New-York and the Juilliard School) and at the Opera of Roma, La Bohème at the Los Angeles Opera, La Cenerentola at the Washington Opera and at the Teatro Regio of Torino, a new production of La Fille du régiment at the Santa Fe Opera, Don Giovanni at the National Opera of Finland, Norma at the Teatro Nacional São Carlos of Lisbona, Attila at the Mariinsky Theatre of St-Petersburg and at the Liceu of Barcelona, La Traviata at the Macerata Festival, Le Nozze di Figaro at the Teatro Regio of Torino.
-Among her projects, let’s name Il Barbiere di Siviglia at the Toronto Opera House and Cosí fan tutte at theCapitole in Toulouse.
+In the wake of schooling that took her from the Juilliard School to the Santa Cecilia Conservatory in Rome, she made an acclaimed debut (hailed by both spectators and critics) at the Wiener Staatsoper (with La Cenerentola and La Traviata), whose orchestra she also conducted as part of the opening of the “Wiener Opernball 2017”, conducting Don Pasquale, La Bohème and L’Elisir d’amore.
+Among her recent noteworthy performances are La Bohème at the Zurich Opernhaus, L’Elisir d’amore, La Bohème and La Cenerentola at the Wiener Staatsoper, Maria Stuarda at the Théâtre des Champs-Élysées in Paris, as well as La Bohème in Dresden, Attila at the Liceu in Barcelona and a concert version of La Fille du regiment at the Zürich Opernhaus, Così fan tutte at the Rome Opera House, Il Turco in Italia at the Rossini Opera Festival in Pesaro, La Sonnambula at the Lincoln Center (in a joint production with the New York Metropolitan Opera and the Juilliard School) and at the Rome Opera House, La Bohème at the Los Angeles Opera House, La Cenerentola at the Washington Opera House, the Teatro Regio of Torino and the Wiener Staatsoper, a new production of La Fille du régiment at the Santa Fe Opera House, Don Giovanni at the National Opera of Finland, Norma at the São Carlos National Theatre in Lisbon, Attila at the Mariinsky Theatre in Saint Petersburg and at the Liceu in Barcelona, La Traviata at the Macerata Festival, Le Nozze di Figaro at the Teatro Regio of Torino, Tosca at the Washington National Opera and the Kennedy Center, Il Barbiere di Siviglia at the Toronto Opera House and Cosí fan tutte at theCapitole in Toulouse.